Northern Health Travel Grants

 The following are examples of procedures performed in an approved health care facility:

 - MRI, or dialysis services performed in a hospital;

 - Ultrasound or Pulmonary Function Testing services made in a hospital.

 Can a person who helps me travel apply for a grant?

-- you must travel with the companion.
+- you must be helped during travel by the companion

 How do I apply for a travel grant?